slorber/gatsby-plugin-react-native-web/README.md

 - Implements module resolution for files with platform extensions like `.web.js`, `.web.tsx`...
 - Uses `@expo/webpack-config` which creates aliases for various React Native asset features and ensures that all React Native packages, and Unimodules are loaded with Babel.
 - Creates support for Gatsby SSR with `react-native-web`
-- Extracts critical `react-native-web` `StyleSheet` CSS during SSR and adds it to page.
+- Extracts critical CSS with the `StyleSheet` api of `react-native-web` and adds it to the static page.

 # FAQ